Skip to Content

 Avoidant individuals’ aversion to caregiving is the main obstacle to becoming parents.

-For example, avoidant fathers may provide less care to their female partners during the labor and delivery period.
-These fathers are more distant from their infants15
+For example, avoidant fathers may provide less care to their female partners during the labor and delivery.
+These fathers are more distant from their infants14

-In addition to experiencing greater stress after the birth of a child, parents with an avoidant attachment experience less satisfaction from parenting16.
+In addition to experiencing greater stress after the birth of a child, parents with an avoidant attachment experience less satisfaction from parenting15.

 Also See: Fearful Avoidant vs Dismissive Avoidant Attachment Styles